DavideTriso/simple-and-advanced-search/README.md

 # SIMPLE AND ADVANCED SEARCH

-Filter arrays of string by matching a query string on the client.
+Filter arrays of strings by matching a query string on the client.
 Useful for combo-box widgets and similar.

 ## Dependencies